a8ksh4/PyChorder/README.md

 * Chords - press 'a' and 'r' to type 'f'.
 * Momentary layer changes - hold a key to active a layer for a moment
 * Default layer changes - set the base layer
 * Oneshot Shift, Ctrl, Alt.
-It does NOT currently support holding these keys and typing multiple subsequent keys.
 * Arrow keys, home, end, pgup, pgdn navigation.
 * Reporting battery voltage on the serial device from an analog pin.
 * Generating key combinations as a single action.
 E.g. '_alta' will generate an alt+tab key press.

 To be added shortly or if needed:
+* System command execution triggered from keypress (via the service)
+* one-shot layer changes.
 * Mouse cursor movement.
 * Mouse wheel
 * Encoder wheel
-* Shift, Ctrl, Alt without requiring one-shot behavior.
-Right now, you can't hold shift, but you can tap the one-shot shift key or chord, and the next thing type will have shift applied to it.
 * Adjusting audio levels, display brightness
 * Pin matrix scanning (currently it's one key per pin)
 * Keypress Sequences from a single key
-* Support settign the voltage pin to None if it isn't needed.
+* Support setting the voltage pin to None if it isn't needed.

 Known Issues
 * Alt wasn't working